DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 ## Alignment when programming

 * Alignment is a **low-level mechanism** and as such should be **hidden** when writing aggregate code
-    * Just as memory references are hidden when you program in Kotlin or Java
+    * Just as memory references are abstracted away when programming in Kotlin or Java
 * Implementing alignment requires maintaining your own stack, so that when a communication act happens the information can be associated to the stack frame